Domain

 ## Overview

-The **Usage Report** section allows you to generate various usage reports.
+The **Usage reports** section allows you to generate reports on domain activity.

 | Report Type | Description |